 Summary

+This project aims to strengthen the Dominican Republic’s ability to confront natural disasters.
 In the wake of natural disasters, local resilience centers can provide life-sustaining services like electricity and water, as they are less prone to large-scale outages than centralized facilities.

 In Partnership With: